Endpoint Security for Endpoint Manager tools and features

-The underlying tool of Ivanti® Security Suite is called Patch and Compliance.
+The underlying tool of Ivanti® Endpoint Security for Endpoint Manager is called Patch and Compliance.
 For information about security content and supported device platforms, and how to use the Patch and Compliance tool to perform security and compliance scanning and remediation, view scan results, generate security reports, and configure ongoing system security, see Patch and Compliance.

-This help topic includes brief overviews of the following security management tools provided by the Ivanti® Security Suite, with links to the tool's overview topic:
+This help topic includes brief overviews of the following security management tools provided by the Ivanti® Endpoint Security for Endpoint Manager, with links to the tool's overview topic:

 - Patch and Compliance